-When you hear the word pollinators, does your mind automatically change it to the word “bee”?
-Time to retrain your brain on all things pollination.
+When you hear the word pollination, does your mind automatically change it to the word “bee”?
+Time to retrain your brain on all things pollinator.

 Look outside your window on a spring day, and you’ll see at least one flying thing.

 If you live in a bustling Chicago neighborhood, like we do, you’re likely to see more than that: birds, bees, butterflies, dragonflies and even regular flies.